Walking Together: Background

-Before creating Walking Together, Mr Yakimenko was the overseer of state-run charities.
+Before creating Walking Together, Yakimenko was the overseer of state-run charities.
 The group's first action in November 2000 was to celebrate Putin's administration with a rally in front of the Kremlin.
 Group organizers cite a long history of such groups in Russia.

 Many liberals in Russia feared that the organization was designed to set up a cult of personality around President Putin.
 Some of the groups requirements included commands to read six Russian classics a year and to visit the site of a battle where Russia was victorious.
 The reading of modern "liberal" works was discouraged by Walking Together.
 At one rally, members were encouraged to tear apart copies of Vladimir Sorokin's Blue Salo, which was deemed pornographic for a passage depicting gay sex between Joseph Stalin and Nikita Khrushchev.
 The group brought formal charges against the author for writing pornographic literature.